qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 In the above program, the original instructions are rearranged into blocks following the pattern previously discussed with an `entry` block, a `load` block, a `quantum` program block, a `readout` block and a `post-classical` processing block.
-Visualised in as above the blocks are executed as follows:
+Visualized as above, the blocks are executed as follows:

 ```text
     Classical             PPU-SPU             Quantum